 - Run the check again.
 The validator will give only warnings and all the errors will be resolved.

-Copy your HTML file content and paste in the Enter the Markup to validate text area.
+Copy your HTML file content and paste it into the Enter the Markup to validate the text area.
 Click the Check button.
 You will see the result with the “Passed” status and you are ready to launch your website.

 Thanks to Validators

 Website development is now a quick and faster process.
 Thanks to the tools and technology that have made it easier and faster.
 Not only development, error findings, and fixing processes have also become convenient.
 You get to know the errors before moving the website to production and fix them with a lot of help from the Internet.
 You fix HTML errors and it is ready to roll out!

 - 6 Tips to Find the Best WordPress Theme for Your Business Website